Formula Functions

 LTrim(string)

-Removes all leading spaces or parsing characters from the specified character expression, or all leading zero bytes from the specified binary expression.
+Removes all leading spaces or parsing characters from the specified character expression, or all leading 0 bytes from the specified binary expression.
+The return type is String.

 Example: =LTrim(CStr(A12)) (where A12 is the link used in a function argument)